 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation with faculty support at my institution dedicated to planetary health or sustainability in healthcare.
+(2 points)

+Yes, there is a student organisation at my institution dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)

 Score explanation: The Sustainability and Climate Change Committee (SACC) is a student-run committee dedicated to "to inspire a shift within the uOttawa Faculty of Medicine's culture towards more sustainable and waste-reduction practices and increase planetary health and climate justice awareness".
 It was founded in the Fall of 2019 and became an Aesculapian Society Committee in March 2020.
 Unfortunately, the group receives no formal funding from the faculty.
-However, the group receives generous support and mentorship from Dr. Moloo, as well as members of the IGHO and the Senior Advisor of Program Management, Catherine Dumoulin.
+However, the group receives generous support and mentorship from Dr. Moloo, as well as members of the IGHO.